pose/automac/README.md

 `automac` enables shell scripting for macOS applications by doing the JXA heavy lifting and providing a simplified command line interface.
 Some of its features
-are: composable standard input and output, an extendable modular system with commands that do one (and only one) thing, and JSON output by default.
-In addition to that, the `automac` executable is self-contained and doesn't have any dependencies given that it only requires JXA that is already provided as part of every macOS installation.
+are: composable standard input and output, an extendable modular system with commands that do one (and only one) thing, and new-line separated JSON output by default.
+In addition to that, the `automac` executable is self-contained and doesn't have any dependencies given that it only requires JXA that is already installed as part of every macOS installation.

-Some examples of integration with other tools command line tools such as `jq`, `pandoc`, `aws`, and `sqlite3` can be found on the [`samples`](./samples) folder.

 ## Examples